BushmanLab/HSC_diversity/README.md

 Execute the following command to create all figures and tables found in the article.
-Before running the script, please update the top of the script to include the path to your local R installation which contains the required libraries.
-A list of requried libraries is shown below.
+Before running the script, please update the top of the script to include the path to your local R installation which contains the required libraries (listed below).

 ```
 Rscript R/createAll.R